 When I started to look for clues as to how this new law effected the United States I found a startling result in the historical murder rates.
 The murder rate in 1903 was 1.1 murders per 100,000 people, in 1905 the rate doubled to 2.1 and in 1906 it doubled once more to 3.9 murder per 100,00 people.
 By 1907 it was 4.9, an almost 5 times increase in the murder rate since 1903.

 For comparison in 1919, at the start of prohibition, the murder rate was 7.2 per 100k people and peaked in 1933 at 9.7 but then once alcohol was available the rate started to decrease and by 1939 it was down to 6.4 murders per 100k people.

 When you look at the graph it is hard to ignore this rapid increase in murders in that 1903 to 1907 time frame.
 When you think about it, taking away drugs like cocaine, morphine, opium and heroin from addicts, I’m sure there was an increase in grumpiness due to withdrawal symptoms.
 A quick look through scientific research papers points to a significant increase in violence associated with cocaine use.
 Cocaine abstinence syndrome (withdrawal) is also associated with increased agitation and hostility.
 (Cocaine and Psychiatric Symptoms)

-I haven't come across any other reasonable explanation as to why the murder rate increased so rapidly around 1906, but looking at the info, it is not too hard to draw the conclusion that a few people suffering from drug withdrawals had an increase in hostility and went off the deep-end.
-I'd say it is a plausible explanation, but may require deeper research to truly understand the effects of the Pure Food & Drug Act had on the population.
+I haven’t come across any other reasonable explanation as to why the murder rate increased so rapidly around 1906, but looking at the info, it is not too hard to draw the conclusion that a few people suffering from drug withdrawals had an increase in hostility and went off the deep-end.
+I’d say it is a plausible explanation, but may require deeper research to truly understand the effects of the Pure Food and Drug Act had on the population.